mpanighetti/dnd5e-species/oozes/oozeborn.md

 ### Description

-When an oblex drains memories from its victims, it must periodically shed one of the created consciousnesses as new spawn.
+When an oblex drains memories from their victims, they must periodically shed one of the created consciousnesses as new spawn.
 These spawn will eventually grow into adulthood as they in turn seek out and devour the thoughts and memories of other creatures.
-On rare occasion, however, the incomprehensible mind of the oblex intertwines with the absorbed memories of its simulacrum, and a new consciousness arises.
+On rare occasion, however, the incomprehensible mind of the oblex intertwines with the absorbed memories of their simulacrum, and a new consciousness arises.
 Such creatures adopt the copied personas as their own, taking on the appearance and physicality of the being that possessed the original mind, and are known colloquially as "oozeborn".

 ### Roleplaying an Oozeborn